ezbc/ezbc.github.io/_posts/2015-06-28-Data-Updates-and-Backgrounds.md

 ### Lee+12 Results

 We expect that the intercept be $$0$$ mag since the background has already been subtracted from  Perseus manually.
-Indeed we have agreement.
+Indeed we have agreement, no intercept was found.

 <img src="/images/2015-06-28/perseus_likelihood_lee12_bin_scaled_wd.png" style=""/>